Alexdark19974/C-language/README.md

 # Subchapter_1
-Tasks done based on chapter 1 ONLY
+Tasks done based on chapter 1 ONLY (yet)